chryswoods/siremol.org/chryswoods.com/beginning_git/branching.md

   `o         new-branch
 ```

-Use `git branch` to verify that you now have three branches, and are on `new-branch`.
+Use `git branch` to verify that you now have three branches, and are on `my-branch`.

 Use `git checkout master`, `git checkout new-branch` and `git checkout my-branch`
 to move between the different branches.
 Verify that the files in your working directory